 Overall Bristol's vulnerability to a major fire in its downtown is moderately high.
-The downtown blocks with adjoining ordinary construction are at highest risk for catastrophic fire.
 That vulnerability is moderated by the community's well trained and equipped fire department with long-standing mutual aid agreements with other county departments.
-In spite of the fire department's capabilities, the Bristol hazard mitigation committee still scored structure fire as a high priority hazard with the limited warning time for a fire impacting the overall score.
+In spite of the fire department's capabilities, the

+Bristol hazard mitigation committee still scored structure fire as a high priority hazard with the limited warning time for a fire impacting the overall score.